-Odyssey staff members, students and parents are all part of the team needed to help make your student successful in school.
-On this page you will find resources to help you navigate the programs your student uses in school, check student progress, and tools for student success.
+Odyssey staff members, students, and parents are all part of the team needed to help make your student succeed in school.
+On this page, you will find resources to help you navigate the programs your student uses in school, check student progress, and tools for student success.
 New and updated information will be posted to this page as it becomes available.

 Moodle is an online learning environment that Odyssey uses to facilitate the online at-home portion of the curriculum.
 Each student’s account is individualized with the courses he/she is taking each semester.
 Students access their homework assignments, check their grades, and communicate with their teachers through this platform.

 To log in to Moodle, click on the link above and enter your username and password.
 For questions about usernames and passwords, please contact the K-8 Counselor Deneen Walters at 702-257-0578 ext.
 8001.

 Above is the link to the premier software your student may be required to access to complete their coursework.
 Click on the links in the Middle School Curriculum page to access the web-based software.
 Students will be prompted to enter their username and password to log in.
 For questions about usernames and passwords, please contact the following staff members:

 Contact me for assistance with Moodle.

 Matt Ladwig, Educational Technology Specialist